wayofchange/records/README.md

-## Way Of Change Records
+## Way Of Change Records (Studio)
+Internal studio technologies and data for internal use by WOCR.
 ![A surealist painting called "The Way Of Change"](https://github.com/wayofchange/studio/blob/main/images/surrealist%20way%20of%20change2.png)

-# studio
-Internal studio technologies

-This is where we can keep track of associated technologies.